Virtana/Unity-Simulation-Docs/doc/use-cases/instance-segmentation.md

-## How to Implement Semantic Segmentation on Unity Simulation
+## How to Implement Instance Segmentation on Unity Simulation

 - Open Unity and create a new scene.
 - Import the Unity Simulation SDK.